 Why use a performance review template

-Creating a performance review template is a huge step in making sure the processes you are building actually sticks.
+Creating a performance check-in template is a huge step in making sure the processes you are building actually sticks.
 In addition, performance review templates:

 – Ensure consistency and mitigate unconscious bias.